mihavd92/sf-add-photo-to-contact/README.md

-# Salesforce: How to add a photo to a Contact?
+# Salesforce: How to add photo to Contact?

 I Googled: 'salesforce how to add a photo to a contact,' and nothing came of it...
 Let's start with the backstory.
 These days, I came across an interesting task.
 I needed to create an LWC component that would display a contact card with its information.
 At first glance, the task seemed simple, but it had many hidden challenges.